CDTgithub/DigitalServiceOpportunities/readme.md

 * implement policy in support of the state’s agile, cloud, and open source initiatives
 * promote innovation and agility in the delivery of government services

-For reference see the [Chief Technology Officer Duty Statement](/roles/CTO.pdf).
+For reference see the [Chief Technology Officer duty statement](/roles/CTO.pdf).

 ### 2. Chief of Statewide Project Delivery